dotcomstar/Triviale/README.md

 - Hard mode (no information is given about the answer's length)
 - Dark mode
 - High contrast mode
+- User accounts

+## Technical Info
+The front-end is written in React and TypeScript.
+Questions are stored in a MongoDB database and queried with a REST API.
+User account logins are handled by Auth0.
+Currently fine-tuning auto-generated questions with Chat-GPT 4.

 ## Setup